 Language is powerful—especially when discussing alcohol and other drugs (AOD) and the people who use them.

 Larry Pierce, CEO of NADA, says: “We know that fear of stigma and being labelled can and does stop people from accessing treatment and support.
-It’s time we stop using this language and start being more mindful and deliberate about avoiding pejorative terms.”
+It’s time we stop using stigmatising language and start being more mindful and deliberate about avoiding pejorative terms.”

 NADA proudly acknowledges the Gadigal people of the Eora Nation as the custodians of the land on which our office stands.
 We extend this acknowledgement to all Aboriginal and Torres Strait Islander people across Australia and pay our respects to Elders past, present and future.

-NADA is accredited under the Australian Services Excellence Standards (ASES) a quality framework certified by Quality Innovation and Performance (QIP).
+NADA has award level accreditation under the Australian Services Excellence Standards (ASES) a quality framework certified by Quality Innovation and Performance (QIP).